Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 ## Consent page

-Each Axway Open Banking customer needs to customize the Consent page that is embedded in the solution.
+The Consent page embedded in the solution is provided for demonstration purposes only.
+Each customer should customize the consent page to match their target application's requirements.

 For this you would need to customize the corresponding Docker image and replace its reference to yours.